resonantdsp/SwankyAmp/README.md

 * Re-open the menu and choose "Edit Scheme"
 * Change the build target to "Release"
 * From the project room in a terminal:
-  `cp Builds/MacOSX/build/Release/SwankyAmp.vst3 package/dmg-vst3/` or
-  `cp Builds/MacOSX/build/Release/SwankyAmp.component package/dmg-au/`
-* Copy the dmg installer background
-  `cp Resources/dmg-bg.png package/dmg-vst3/.bg.png`
-* Open "Disk Utility"
-* Choose "File -> New Image"
-* From folder
+  `bash build-mach.sh`
+* When you are prompted to edit the images:
-* Select the folder `pacakge/dmg-vst3`
+  * Mount the images
-* Set "Image Format" to "read/write"
-* Create then open the DMG
+  * Open the mounted images
   * Right click in the window, choose "Show View Options"
-* Choose a background image (to show hidden files "cmd + shift + .")
+  * Choose the background image (to show hidden files "cmd + shift + .")
   * Re-size the window and place the icons appropriately
-* In "Disk Utility", choose "Images -> Convert"
-* Set "Image Format" to "read-only"
+* Unmount the images and press enter to finish the process

 ### Testing